 The Activity Therapy (AT) Department at Fuller Hospital is comprised of a dynamic team of professionals from diverse backgrounds and specializations, working together to create opportunities for patient expression and catharsis as well as using safe and structured activities to target treatment goals.

-Below are the subspecialties we currently offer, as well as a mock patient schedule and internship information and application form.
+Below are some of the subspecialties we offer, as well as information about our group work and internship program.

 Music Therapy is the clinical and research-based use of music interventions by a board certified professional to accomplish treatment goals.
 Music therapists assess emotional well-being, physical health, social functioning, communication abilities, and cognitive skills through musical responses, creating treatment plans and conducting ongoing program evaluations.
 The aim of therapy is to help individuals develop relationships and address issues they may not be able to address using words alone.
 Music therapy sessions can include the use of active music making, improvisation, drum circles, songwriting, guided imagery/relaxation, music listening, and/or discussion.